bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 ... and wait for the Powerprotect Datamanager Services to be up and running.

-In an Automated Scenario, one could query the http://fqdn.of.ppdm:443/#/fresh until receiving a 200
+In an Automated Scenario, one could query the URL *http://fqdn.of.ppdm:443/#/fresh* until receiving a 200 ok message from the Webserver ( see below script listing)

 ## Step 3: Configure PPDM using PPDM-pwsh